-Having cast an eye over the best music-related films available to stream on Amazon Prime UK earlier in the month, now our attention turns to Netflix.
+Having already cast an eye over the best music-related films available to stream on Amazon Prime UK, our attention now turns to Netflix.

 The service has produced a volley of its own music TV shows and documentaries (some of which are included in this list), as well as harvesting some absolute treats from elsewhere.